electron/electron/docs/api/ipc-renderer.md

 throw an exception.

 > **NOTE:** Sending non-standard JavaScript types such as DOM objects or
-> special Electron objects is deprecated, and will begin throwing an exception
+> special Electron objects will throw an exception.
-> starting with Electron 9.
+>

-> **NOTE:** Since the main process does not have support for DOM objects such as
+> Since the main process does not have support for DOM objects such as
 > `ImageBitmap`, `File`, `DOMMatrix` and so on, such objects cannot be sent over
 > Electron's IPC to the main process, as the main process would have no way to decode
 > them.
 Attempting to send such objects over IPC will result in an error.